In this article:

 Creating application boxes

-The application box contains a topology.
+Once the application box is created, contained topology is showed.
 A topology is a description of the required boxes and how they will be deployed as instances.
-For each box you can define:
+You can add new boxes from the code section page (see first figure above).

 - The name of the resulting instance